Chatsworth House, Derbyshire, Peak District. Home of the Dukes of Devonshire.

 When is it open?

-The house, garden, farmyard, gift shops and restaurant are usually open mid March (11th March in 2012) to late December.
+The house, garden and farmyard are closed from New Year to 28th March.
 The 1000 acre park and the farmshop and its restaurant are open all year round.

 House 11.0am to 5.30pm, last admission 4.30pm.